 Chilean Museum of Pre-Columbian Art

 Chile is well-known for fostering arts throughout the ages, with many museums spreading throughout its lands.
 One of the most famous Chilean museums is located in Santiago.
-The Chilean Museum of Pre-Columbian Art was built by the famous Chilean architect Sergio Larraín García-Moreno.
+The Chilean Museum of Pre-Columbian Art was built by the renowned Chilean architect Sergio Larraín García-Moreno.

 The museum displays many private collections of pre-Columbian artefacts that Moreno has collected for 50 years.
 The museum was officially opened in 1982.
 While you visit the museum, you will find many beautiful ancient types of pottery from the American continent dating back to about 300 BC.